 There is always something fun to see and check out in Charlottesville Virginia.
 This vibrant, historic area is a major hub for festivals and fun events that draw thousands of spectators each year.
 If you are planning to visit our area for any of these great events, book one of our Virginia Mountain Rentals and stay with us.
-All of our Cabin Rentals in Shenandoah Valley Virginia are pet friendly Virginia Mountain Cabins.
+All of our cabins in Shenandoah Valley Virginia are pet friendly.

 Virginia Festival of the Book

 Held every March, the Virginia Festival of the Book is the Virginia Foundation for the Humanities event that honors written words with readings, panel discussions and book singings.
 There are fun adult and children's programs during the days long festival.

 Monticello's 4th of July Celebration

 Monticello is the home of Thomas Jefferson, the 3rd President of the United States and author of the Declaration of Independence.
 Each 4th of July holiday, this grand historic home honors the founding of our country and Jefferson's prominent role in history.
 Monticello is great to visit year around and it is a designated World Heritage Site.